gravitational/teleport/rfd/00XY-session-locking.md

     // Message is the message displayed to locked-out users. string Message;

-    // Expires if set specifies TTL for the lock. google.protobuf.Timestamp Expires;
+    // InForceUntil specifies the time when the lock ceases to be in force. google.protobuf.Timestamp InForceUntil;
 }

 // LockTarget lists the attributes all of which (when set)